All Episodes

 What is the point if 75% of illegal immigration is going to continue after if this bill is signed into law, then what is the point?

-CBO also has other findings that the uh the drive-by state-controlled media will studiously ignore, such as the fact that the CBO says the gang of eight bill will only reduce the number of people here on visas by 25%.
+CBO also has other findings that the drive-by state-controlled media will studiously ignore, such as the fact that the CBO says the Gang of Eight bill will only reduce the number of people here on visas by 25%.

 That's another way of looking at it.

-75% will continue, or the gang of eight bill will only reduce the number of people here on overstate visas by 25%.
+75% will continue, or the Gang of Eight bill will only reduce the number of people here on overstate visas, but 25%.

 That's another thing.

-We have no way of can of finding or controlling people to overstay their visas and dealing with it.
+We have no way of finding or controlling people to overstay their visas and dealing with it.

 The headline's a little misleading.

-Um because we've noted previously the Wall Street Journal has found that overstate visas account for somewhere between 40 and 50 percent of the current illegal alien population.
+Because we've noted previously, the Wall Street Journal has found that overstayed visas account for somewhere between 40 and 50 percent of the current illegal alien population.

 Overstayed visas.